ryomoro/STORES_payment_sdk_ios/README_en.md

 Thanks for showing interest in CoineyKit.
 We work hard to make it as easy to integrate as possible, but if you have any issues at all, please create a ticket using our [Issue Tracker](https://github.com/Coiney-SDK/CoineyKit-iOS/issues).

+## SDK E-money Payment Support Release (2020-07-07)

+The STORES Terminal SDK (formerly CoineyKit) now supports e-money as a payment option. ※ The e-money payment option will not be available for semi-self and self-checkout systems.

+**1. E-money payment guidelines**
+- The transaction amount must be between 100 yen and 20,000 yen.

+- E-money payments cannot be refunded through the SDK.
+To refund an e-money payment, please refund via cash.

+- Please install the STORES Terminal app to perform the following e-money operations:
+  - Checking the balance on a transit IC card (i.e. Suica, PASMO)
+  - Checking the status of unconfirmed transactions.
+If a transaction ends in an unconfirmed state, please confirm the transaction status through the STORES Terminal app.

+- The SDK does not support recharging the balance on a transit IC card.

+- E-money payment support is only available for iOS SDK.

+**2. Test accounts for development**

+- We will be able to provide test accounts for development.
+If you are interested in working with test accounts, please let us know at stores_terminal_sdk@hey.jp.

+**3. E-money payment precautions**
+- For more details and precautions on integrating e-money payments in to your app, please contact us at the e-mail address above.

+****

 ## Announcement: Service Name Change from Coiney to STORES Terminal ( 2020-04-27 )

 Starting April 27, 2020, Coiney Inc. will change the name of its cashless store service, Coiney, to STORES Terminal.